DarylWxc/Blog-Backup/source/_posts/speaking-topic.md

 # Hometown
  - Where are you from?
-I am from FuJian province,QuanZhou City.It's a southeast city of China and opposite to TaiWan.In my views,that's a beautiful city which worth you to travel here.
+I am from a small city which location in southeast of China and opposite to TaiWan.You may not see the hustle and bustle of big cities here.Instead,people have a quieter,slower-paced life.
  - How long have you been living there?
-I have been living here beforn i went to university.I spend my childhood in this city.
+I have been living in my bornplace for over 18 years.This is a place full with my memories and childhood.I really appreciate of this city.
  - Is your hometown a big city or a small city?
-My hometown is just a small city.It don't have enough population just like the other big cities,and Of course its economic.
+My hometown is a small city.It doesn't have the economy and population of a big city,but people here are friendly and happy.
  - Do you like your hometown?
 There is no doubt that i like my born place.I have friends and parents here.Besides,i like its climate and culture.People live here don't need to speed up(accelerate) their pace of life.Work life balance is the best choice for me.
  - Are there anything you dislike about your hometown?